frontend-rob/pokedex/README.md

 <br>

 ## Contributing

-Since this is a personal learning project, contributions are not expected.
-However, if you spot something or want to suggest improvements, feel free to open an issue or create a pull request!
+Though contributions aren’t expected for this personal learning project, I’m always open to feedback, suggestions, or creative ideas.
+If you have any thoughts or would like to share something, feel free to reach out!

 <br>

 ## License

 This project's source code is open-source and available under the MIT License.
 You are welcome to use it as a learning reference.

-Please note the following:
+Please note the following information:

+- Pokémon type icons are sourced from [duiker101](https://github.com/duiker101/pokemon-type-svg-icons).
-- Icons used in this project are from [Phosphor Icons](https://phosphoricons.com/) and are subject of the MIT License.
+- Basic icons are sourced from [Phosphor Icons](https://phosphoricons.com/).
+- The topography pattern comes from [Hero Patterns](https://heropatterns.com/).

+For specific licensing details, please review the respective websites.